top of page

 The Power of Routine

-In each setting and specialism that I have worked as an Occupational Therapist, the adoption of routine has been key to the recovery, rehabilitation or general maintenance of an individual's health and/or well-being.
-In this article, I encourage you to consider, reflect on, or be reminded of the value of routines and rituals, for both you and those you support in practice...
+In each setting and specialism that I have worked as an Occupational Therapist (OT), the adoption of routine has been key to the recovery, rehabilitation or general maintenance of an individual's health and/or well-being.
+In this article, I encourage you to consider, reflect on, or be reminded of the value of routines and rituals - for both you and those you support in practice...

 At an acute community 'rapid response' service

-Adapting medication timings, welfare checks and personal care support structures kept older adults safely in their home environment, rather than admitting them to hospital unnecessarily.
+By collaboratively adjusting medication timings, ensuring an appropriate frequency of welfare checks and structuring personal care support, older adults were kept safely in their home environment - rather than admitting them to hospital unnecessarily.
 By making (often minor) adjustments to how they went about their day, rates of falls and medication errors would reduce and clinical observations could be increasingly stabilised.
 This might also rely on the provision of adaptive equipment to carry out activities of daily living (ADLs), but it would ultimately make engaging in necessary occupations safer and easier.

-Post-stroke routine was crucial to orientation and to restoring patient's cognitive abilities.
+Post-stroke routine was crucial to orientation (time and place) and to restoring patient's cognitive abilities.
 Devised by a multidisciplinary team of therapists, a daily timetable incorporated occupation both as a means and an end*.
-This included set breakfast periods, when patients were encouraged to eat and drink in the dining room - providing context and orientation in an appropriate physical environment.
+This included set breakfast periods, when patients were encouraged to eat and drink in the dining room - providing context, orientation and social connection, within an appropriate physical environment.

-In doing this, interventions exercised social and communication skills, as well as rehabilitation of executive functioning, such as memory, divided attention, planning and problem-solving.
+In doing this, interventions exercised social and communication skills, as well as addressing cognition - including working memory and executive functioning (divided attention, planning, sequencing, problem-solving, etc).

 * Occupation as Means vs Occupation as Ends: